augmentcode/auggie/examples/typescript-sdk/context/README.md

 **Prerequisites:**
 - Auggie CLI must be installed and in your PATH
 - Authentication via `auggie login` or `AUGMENT_API_TOKEN` environment variable
-- A `.gitignore` file in the workspace directory to exclude `node_modules/` and other large directories
+- A `.gitignore` or `.augmentignore` file in the workspace directory to exclude `node_modules/` and other large directories

 **Important:** The FileSystem Context indexes all files in the workspace directory.
-To avoid timeouts when indexing large directories (like `node_modules/`), make sure you have a `.gitignore` file that excludes them.
-The auggie CLI respects `.gitignore` patterns during indexing.
+To avoid timeouts when indexing large directories (like `node_modules/`), make sure you have a `.gitignore` or `.augmentignore` file that excludes them.
+The auggie CLI respects both `.gitignore` and `.augmentignore` patterns during indexing.

 **Run it:**
 ```bash